Breaking the Silence: Film, Memory, and Migration as Acts of Resistance

 Taught by Luis Argueta

-Documentary storytelling is a powerful act of resistance.
-By actively listening to the marginalized telling their lived experiences, we can create spaces where their voices resonate—through films, writing, and other forms of storytelling.
-In doing so, we can challenge systems of fear, oppression, and exclusion, and help shift the dominant, dehumanizing narratives about immigrants and refugees.
+Storytelling—especially through film—is a powerful act of resistance.
+By actively listening to the voices of the marginalized, telling their lived experiences, we can create a safe space and allow their voices to resonate and reach others through artifacts we create (e.g., documentaries, written stories).
+In this manner we challenge systems of fear, oppression, and exclusion and begin to change the prevailing dehumanizing narrative about immigrants and refugees.

 Luis Argueta